cloudmesh-community/fa19-516-158/project/report.md

 sudo mv ~/hadoop-3.2.0 /opt/hadoop
 ```

+Here we would then use the Cloudmesh cluster or host command to copy the
-We can use clusterscp function to copy the same file across all the cluster so that hadoop is installed across all the nodes.
+same file across all the cluster so that Hadoop is installed across all

-This may be needed to be added to .bashrc of the master node
+the nodes.

+In addition we need to assamble a customized `.bashrc` file that is than
+populated on all nodes.
+The add on to the .bashrc file includes:

 ```
 export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-armhf